Entity Framework Core: small tips and tricks

 The TagWith method adds comments to the generated SQL query.
 You can use it to make the debugging easier when you try to understand some massive generated SQL queries which come from several linq queries.
 By adding comments to the SQL, you can identify the pieces of code you want to analyze, or make the difference between several pieces of code that generate pretty similar queries.

-To use it, you have just to call the method and passing in parameter the comment you want to write in the generated SQL query:
+To use it, you just have to call the method and pass as a parameter the comment you want to write in the generated SQL query:

 var products = await _dbContext